Supracompetitive Pricing Under AI Monoculture: Introduction

-We identify two sources of collusion risk unique to LLM-based decision-making and illustrate the contrast between LLM-based and RL-based approaches in Figure~\ref{fig:rl-vs-llm}.
+We identify two sources of supracompetitive pricing risk in LLM-based decision-making, and illustrate the contrast with independent RL-based approaches in Figure~\ref{fig:rl-vs-llm}.
 Specifically, the first source is the \emph{shared knowledge} infrastructure that arises from market concentration.
-Given the dominant position documented above, competing sellers frequently delegate pricing decisions to the same LLM provider.
+Given the dominant position documented above, competing sellers frequently delegate pricing decisions to the same AI model.
 When multiple sellers query the same model, their adopted recommendations may become correlated through the model's internal latent preferences, a structural tendency toward certain pricing strategies encoded in its weights.
 This correlation creates implicit coordination without any communication between sellers: even if each seller queries the LLM independently, the common underlying preference induces positive correlation in their pricing actions.
 Moreover, shared knowledge persists even when sellers use different LLM providers.
-Leading LLMs are often distilled into smaller models by competitors, transferring embedded pricing heuristics from dominant providers to the broader ecosystem.\footnote{For instance, many open-source models such as LLaMA derivatives are trained to mimic the outputs of frontier models like GPT-4.} In addition, pretraining corpora across providers draw from largely overlapping public sources, including business literature, economic textbooks, and strategic discussions that extensively document the profitability of coordinated pricing.
+Leading LLMs are often distilled into smaller models by competitors, thereby transferring embedded pricing heuristics from dominant providers to the broader ecosystem.\footnote{For instance, many open-source models, such as LLaMA derivatives, are trained to mimic the outputs of frontier models like GPT-4.} In addition, pretraining corpora across providers draw from largely overlapping public sources, including business literature, economic textbooks, and strategic discussions that extensively document the profitability of coordinated pricing.
 Alignment procedures such as reinforcement learning from human feedback (RLHF) further homogenize model behavior, as evaluators or users at different companies apply similar standards of ``helpfulness'' and ``reasonableness.''
-This raises a fundamental question: Does shared knowledge infrastructure, whether through common providers or homogenized training, lead to correlated pricing recommendations that translate into market-level collusion?
+This raises a fundamental question: Does shared knowledge infrastructure lead to correlated pricing that produces supracompetitive outcomes?